-Welcome to your new Doctoral programme at the British University in Dubai.
+Welcome to your new Doctoral programme at the British University in Dubai (BUiD).
 We are very happy to have you join the programme and start your journey towards the highest academic qualification with us.
 We pride ourselves on being able to offer a high-quality and flexible approach to post graduate education.
 We look forward to getting to know you and travelling with you till you graduate and receive your PhD Degree.
 I commend this to you as your goal; our goal is to keep you moving in the right direction so you will achieve your goal in a timely manner.

-A PhD degree in Architecture and Sustainable Built Environment from the British University in Dubai will give you a deep knowledge in your chosen area of research and position you for new opportunities in academia or higher management.
+A PhD degree in Computer Science from the British University in Dubai will give you a deep knowledge in your chosen area of research and position you for new opportunities in academia or higher management.
 You will learn a broad spectrum of competencies in conducting rigorous and worthwhile research and how to apply the results of your endeavours in a myriad of contexts within the UAE, the Gulf region and more broadly at an international level.

-Your supervisors come with a wide range of experience and specialisms - you can focus your research in a particular industry or sector and in areas as diverse as innovation management, finance, governance and leadership and global Architecture and Sustainable Built Environment.
+Your supervisors come with a wide range of experience and specialisms - you can focus your research in a particular industry or sector and in areas as diverse as Data Mining, Analytics, Business Intelligence, Software Engineering, Natural Language Processing, Health Informatics, Knowledge Management, E-Government, Smart Cities, Social Computing, Tutoring Systems, and Intelligent Systems.

-As well as three modules on research methods and four specialised elective modules, you will engage in a major doctoral-level research in the field of Architecture and/or Sustainable Built Environment of your own choosing - with guidance from your Director of Studies.
+As well as three modules on research methods, and four advanced specialised elective modules, you will engage in a major doctoral-level research project of your own choosing - with guidance from your Director of Studies.
 In addition, scholarly workshops are offered throughout the year and all students are expected to benefit from these.
 A further requirement for all students is to develop publications of their work with members of their supervisory team, leading to joint papers in high calibre academic journals and presentations at international conferences.

 In these first days and weeks, enjoy your first steps into this new world, get to know your fellow PhD scholars, your supervisors and module tutors, the administration staff and library staff - and, as a small university, you are sure to also have the chance to meet senior staff of the University.
-You will get Visiting Occasional Student status at Cardiff University and, in due time, have your own Cardiff University Academic Advisor.
+You will get student visitor status for the University of Edinburgh and, in due time, have your own University of Edinburgh Academic Advisor.

 Finally, remember your continuing education is only part of a balanced life.
-Please get to know your Director of Studies and feel free to chat with them about getting the work-study-life balance right for your own wellbeing, especially when your personal circumstances change.
+Please get to know your Director of Study (DoS) and feel free to chat with him/her about getting the work-study-life balance right for your own wellbeing, especially when your personal circumstances change.
 You cannot rush a PhD!

 Have a great PhD experience!
-Best wishes
+Best wishes Prof. Khaled Shaalan